civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 93.1

-  **(1)** On the 10th anniversary of the day on which this section comes into force and every 10 years after that anniversary, the Minister of Canadian Heritage shall undertake a review of the provisions and operation of this Act.
+  **(1)** On the 10th anniversary of the day on which this section comes into force and every 10 years after that anniversary, the Minister of Canadian Heritage shall, **in consultation with the President of the Treasury Board**, undertake a review of the provisions and operation of this Act.

+  **(1.1)** The review undertaken under subsection (1) shall include a comprehensive analysis, over the previous ten years, of the enhancement of the vitality of the English and French linguistic minority communities and of the protection and promotion of the French language in Canada.

+  **(1.2)** The comprehensive analysis undertaken under subsection (1.1) may include any relevant

+    indicators that are related to sectors that are essential to enhancing the vitality of English and French linguistic minority communities, including the culture, education — from early childhood to post-secondary education — health, justice, employment and immigration sectors;

+    qualitative indicators; and

+    quantitative indicators, including mother tongue spoken, language most often spoken at home, rate of anglicization and francization, language transfer and language of work.

-  **(2)** That Minister shall cause a report of the review to be tabled in each House of Parliament within the first 30 days on which that House is sitting after the report has been completed.
+  **(2)** **The** Minister **of Canadian Heritage** shall cause a report of the review to be tabled in each House of Parliament within the first 30 days on which that House is sitting after the report has been completed.

 ### Section 51

-Sections 107 and 108 of the Act are repealed.
+Sections 107 and 108 of the Act are **replaced by the following**:

+### Section 107

+The persons holding the positions referred to in subsection 34(2) immediately before the coming into force of that provision shall continue in office.

 ### Related Amendment to the `Department of Canadian Heritage Act`